 Eating Yu Sheng during Chinese New Year has become a must-do activity for Chinese, especially Cantonese, in this region of Asia.

 Yusheng (鱼生), also known as Lo Hei (捞起) is a Teochew-style raw fish salad.
-This dish is usually consists of slices of raw fish, mixed with shredded vegetables and a variety of sauces and condiments, among other ingredients.
-Yusheng literally means “raw fish” but since “fish (鱼)” in mandarin also sounds like “abundance (余)”, Yusheng (鱼生) is interpreted as a homophone (a word that is pronounced the same as another word but differs in meaning) for Yúshēng (余升), which means ever increasing abundance.
+This dish usually consists of slices of raw fish, mixed with shredded vegetables and a variety of sauces and condiments, among other ingredients.
+Yusheng literally means “raw fish” but since “fish (鱼)” in mandarin also sounds like “abundance (余)”, Yusheng (鱼生) is interpreted as a homophone (a word that is pronounced the same as another word but differs in meaning) for Yúshēng (余升), which means ever-increasing abundance.
 Hence, it is considered to be a symbol of abundance, prosperity and vigor.